Finally, Thai Iced Tea with NO artificial flavors or colors!

 NO artificial colors or flavors!
 Did you know that the deep orange color of Thai Iced Tea served in restaurants is usually attributed to artificial coloring?
 Well, no longer!
 We’ve developed an organic tea blend that includes no artificial colors or flavors.
 As a result, when dairy is added to this iced tea it will not turn orange, but a beautiful, natural light brown!

-Ingredients: organic black tea, organic cardamom, organic anise seeds, organic vanilla extract, and natural vanilla flavor
+Ingredients: organic black tea, organic vanilla bean, organic cardamom, and organic anise seeds

-Serving Size: one teaspoon per 8 oz cup of water
+Serving Size: two teaspoons (one teaspoon if not adding dairy) per 8 oz cup of water

 Aubrey Says: The combination of spices used in this blend makes it popular with our Masala Chai Black Tea fans!
 As I like to say: “Thai is the new Chai” (TM)! : )